clementnuss/argocd-lovely-plugin/doc/variations.md

 # Lovely variations

-All lovely plugin containers have helm, kustomize, helmfile, bash, git, and yq built in to them.
+All lovely plugin containers have helm, kustomize, helmfile, bash, git, ytt, and yq built in to them.

 | Container name | Versioned | Contains |
 |----------------|-----------|----------|